kirill-menke/resnet-defective-solar-cells/README.md

 loss = t.nn.BCELoss()
 ```

-Finally, we train the model for 3 epochs:
+Finally, the model is trained for 3 epochs to fine-tune the weights of the pre-trained ResNet.
+Since the dataset used here is large and very different compared to ImageNet (electrolumiscence images vs. *natural* images), I only use the weights of the pre-trained model as initialization, i.e. all layers are retrained:
 ```python
 # Start training
 trainer = Trainer(res_net, loss, optim, [scheduler, scheduler2], train_dl, val_dl, True)